Mathematics

 Students who are analytical by nature, who enjoy thinking critically, and who appreciate a deep understanding of what they study may find mathematics attractive, stimulating, and challenging.

-The Department of Mathematics offers a curriculum leading to the degree of Bachelor of Science in Mathematics; this degree is well-suited for students aiming toward a variety of mathematical careers in industry or secondary education, or planning for graduate education.
+The Department of Mathematics offers a curriculum leading to the degree of Bachelor of Science in Mathematics of Bachelor of Arts in Mathematics with Secondary Education Emphasis.
+This degree is well-suited for students aiming toward a variety of mathematical careers in industry or secondary education, or planning for graduate education.

 Program Requirements

-The Bachelor of Science (BS) in Mathematics requires the following:
+The Bachelor of Science (BS) and Bachelor of Arts (BA) in Mathematics requires the following:

-• A minimum of 46 credit hours of MATH coursework.
+• A minimum of 46 credit hours of MATH coursework (45 for BA).
 At least 31 of those hours must be upper division (courses numbered 3000 or higher)

 • A grade of C or better in courses applied to the major